mustafa0x/navgo/readme.md

 Type: `Array<[pattern: string | RegExp, data: any]>`

 Each route is a tuple whose first item is the pattern and whose second item is hooks (see “Route Hooks”).
 Pass `{}` when no hooks are needed.
-Navaid returns this tuple back to you unchanged via `onRoute`.
+Navgo returns this tuple back to you unchanged via `onRoute`.

 Supported pattern types: